 If you work for a remote-first company, they most likely have an employee onboarding process already.
 Develop one of your own.
 Your documentation will help with this.
 Marketing is highly collaborative, so it’s important to help new hires integrate quickly into the team.

 5. Seriously though, stop blaming your tools

 When you commit to your tools and processes, the pain points will surface quickly and you can find solutions.
 I suggest using a set of tools for at least six months — enough time to go through weekly content cycles, at least one larger project, and a few rounds of tweaks you learned from using the tool.
 After that, evaluate!
 If your marketing tools cause you two-thirds pain and one-third happiness, it’s time to explore your options.
 Also, leverage app integrations, and use Zapier to solve for any missing features.
-Remember: Then stop complaining — nothing is perfect.
+Remember: Small tweaks over time are better than complete overhauls.
+Then stop complaining — nothing is perfect.